-I’m involved (head-over-heels, cloud nine, love-sick, all of it) with theatre for three reasons.
+I’m involved (head over heels, cloud nine, love sick, all of it) with theatre for four reasons.

 The first is that theatre transforms everyone.
 It transforms the writer, the director, the cast, the crew, and the audience.
 That’s why we go.
 Because we’re all aching to be transformed.

 Live and In Your Face

 Second, theatre is great stories happening within spitting distance of your face, your mind, and your heart if you’ve picked the right seats.
 Lots of it is imperfect (no eight takes, no editing), all of it is thrilling.
 It’s a tightrope walk every night.
 And every night you’re seeing something that didn’t happen last night and won’t happen tomorrow night.
 I’m ecstatic just thinking about it.

 The third reason is that I’ve learned more about how to live my life from theatre than from anywhere else.
 Some examples?